 I recently read a super interesting article in Food & Wine Magazine about the classic Joy of Cooking cookbook that was accompanied by a Cheddar-Scallion Biscuit recipe—it sounded and looked amazing.
-It’ll be in the newest 2019 edition, but I instantly knew I had to make the recipe (and adapt it to be even easier and whole-grain, of course)!
+I instantly knew I had to make the recipe (and adapt it to be even easier and whole-grain, of course)!
 I couldn’t wait to see how it would be with whole-wheat (pastry) flour instead of white.
 Spoiler Alert… DEEEELICIOUS!!

 Joy of Cooking